rivera-lanasm/ScalaFP_Coursera/week1/week1_notes.md

   - reduced expressions consist of pure functions
   - both evals terminate
 - CBV has advantage that it evaluates every function arg only Once
-- CBN adv that a function arg is not evluated if the corresponding param is unused in the eval of the function body
+- CBN has advantage that a function arg is not evluated if the corresponding param is unused in the eval of the function body

 **Examples**
 ```
 def test(x:Int, y:Int) = x * x

-CBV
-test(2,3)
-2*2
-4

-CBN
-test(2,3)
-2*2
-4
 =================
 CBV
 test(3+4,8)